geut/chan/packages/chan/README.md

 #### `--ghrelease` (`boolean`)

+Creates a github release.

-It opens a url in the browser with the github release.
+By default it opens the browser with the github release to edit and accept.

+If you define the env [GITHUB_TOKEN](https://help.github.com/en/github/authenticating-to-github/creating-a-personal-access-token-for-the-command-line) it will publish the release directly, *best option for CI*.

 ## <a name="command-gh-release"></a>`chan gh-release <semver>`

-It opens a url in the browser with the github release.
+Creates a github release.

 ### Options